shyce/shield/README.md

 - To **generate a git pre-commit hook** that checks for unencrypted files (from the `.shield` patterns) and encrypts them, run the command: `./shield -g`.
 After running this command, every time you try to commit, the hook will check for unencrypted files and encrypt them.

+## Running Shield with Docker

+Shield can be run inside a Docker container without installing anything else on your system.
+The included `docker.sh` script will handle building and running the Docker container for you.

+Before running the `docker.sh` script, ensure you have [Docker](https://www.docker.com/get-started) installed and running on your system.

+1. Make sure the `docker.sh` script is executable.
+If it's not, you can make it executable by running `chmod +x docker.sh`.

+2. Run the `docker.sh` script:

+    ```bash
+    ./docker.sh
+    ```

+    This script will ask you to enter the directory you want to mount inside the Docker container.
+This should be the directory containing the files you want to encrypt or decrypt with Shield.

+    The script will automatically build the Shield Docker image and then run it, mounting the specified directory and your `vault` file inside the Docker container.
+This means you can run Shield inside the Docker container just like you would if it was installed directly on your system.

+Note: This Docker container runs as the current user on your system and mounts your `vault` file and the specified directory, so it will be able to read and write files in the mounted directory and read your `vault` file.

 ## Developer Guide

 ### Developer Requirements